avnerkom/Webz.io-Crawler/README.md

 ### Configuration

-The crawler supports configuration via a config.json file located in the root directory.
+The crawler's configuration can be set via a `config.json` file located in the root directory.
 Parameters include:
 - `url`: URL of the forum to be crawled.
 - `username`: (Optional) Username for forum authentication.
+If provided, a corresponding password must also be provided.
 - `password`: (Optional) Password for forum authentication.
+Must be provided if a username is specified.

+If credentials are provided in both the `config.json` file and via command-line arguments, the values passed through the command line take precedence.
+However, both `username` and `password` are optional but must be passed either via the `config.json` file or through command-line arguments.

 ### Running the Crawler